spyoungtech/json-five/README.md

 ## Status

-This project is still in early stages of development.
+This project currently fully supports the JSON5 spec but is still undergoing active development, particularly for round-trip support and model-level edits.
+Additional features are still being added.
 Check the [issues](https://github.com/spyoungtech/json-five/issues) page to see known bugs and unimplemented features.